EventKit/eventkit-cloud/documentation/sources.md

 In general you need a Layers, Sources, and Grids section.

-Whatever you have has Service Layer needs to be listed as a Source in the Sources section.
+Whatever you have as the Service Layer needs to be listed as a Source in the Sources section.
 You need to also list that Layer in the layers section.
 The source for that layer MUST be `cache`.
 This is because EventKit will configure the cache for you.